-I am an Assistant Professor in the Department of Political Science at the University of Massachusetts, Amherst.
-During the 2019-2020 academic year, I am a Non-Resident Fellow with the Modern War Institute at the United States Military Academy at West Point.
+I am an Assistant Professor in the Department of Political Science at the University of Amsterdam.

-I specialize in the study of political violence.
+I research contemporary political violence.
 I am specifically interested the relationships between violent actors' gender dynamics and legitimacy, public engagement, and accountability for human rights violations.
-I interrogate how women’s involvement - as participants or civilians - affects insurgent and state behavior and reputation.
-I am relatedly interested in terrorist and insurgent visuals: my current projects in this vein include analyses of women in rebel posters, cross-national visual propaganda, and gender in militia and right-wing iconography.
+I interrogate how women’s participation and victimization during conflict affects rebel and state behavior, reputation, and outcomes.
+I am relatedly interested in how actors mobilize visual messaging to frame political violence.

-My research is published in International Studies Quarterly, Security Studies, European Journal of International Security, and Feminist Media Studies, as well as in Foreign Policy, the Washington Post, Political Violence @ A Glance, and other outlets.
-In non-academic life, you can find me in the mountains or scouting out tacos.
+My research is published in International Studies Quarterly, European Journal of International Security, Security Dialogue, Journal of Human Rights, and Security Studies, as well as in Foreign Policy, the Washington Post, and other outlets.